 Community Project Grants Awarded

-The following projects were successful in Round 1 2016 and were delivered between 1 July and 31 December 2016.
+The following projects were successful in Round 1 2017 and are being delivered between 1 July and 30 June 2018.

 The Community Hub Women's Sewing Collective

 This project is a community-led project which has been developed in response to women accessing the Hubs and their needs.
 The project is aimed at strengthening community and family cohesion, supporting women to engage in skills development, English language practice, building confidence and self-esteem.